AVRSANAND/AVRSANAND/README.md

 # Hi there, I'm ANAND 👋

 I'm a Computer Science graduate with a passion for developing innovative programs and applications.
-My expertise spans across a range of technologies, from front-end development to back-end programming and everything in between.
+My interest spans across a range of technologies, from front-end development to back-end programming and everything in between.
 I enjoy turning complex problems into simple, beautiful, and intuitive designs.

 ## 🛠 Skills and Technologies